saglag/VMNetwork/README.md

 All files are read into Matlab using var = csvread('filename.csv', 1, 1);

 DIV dependent recordings:
-Branches per day are separated into two results files.
+Folders are separated by day and coverslip into two results files.
+(E.g. DIV 09/CS1/Results_pt1.csv is the first coverslip recoded from DIV in the baseline condition)
 Results_pt1.csv is always the baseline of the recording and Results_pt2.csv is always the methamphetamine exposure portion.
 Files can be directly concatenated in Matlab as the signal is continuous between condition.